roaatech/rosaas-docs/content/en/docs/user-manual/products/product-details-exploration.md

 - **Created Date:** This field indicates the date and time when each subscription was created.
 It helps track the subscription's inception and understand the timeline of subscription management.

-By effectively utilizing these actions and exploring the product details, you can efficiently manage your digital products within ROSAS, access comprehensive insights, and handle subscriptions seamlessly.
+By effectively utilizing these actions and exploring the product details, you can efficiently manage your digital products within RoSaaS, access comprehensive insights, and handle subscriptions seamlessly.
 This level of control empowers you to optimize the performance and subscription offerings of your SaaS products.

 Congratulations!
-You now have a clear understanding of how to explore and manage your product details and subscriptions within ROSAS.
+You now have a clear understanding of how to explore and manage your product details and subscriptions within RoSaaS.